This post may contain affiliate links. Please read our disclosure policy.

 Ingredients You’ll Need

-Red chili paste
+• Red chili paste

-Low-sodium chicken or vegetable broth
+• Low-sodium chicken or vegetable broth

-How to make this homemade white bean chili recipe
+How to make white bean pumpkin chili

 Whether you make this recipe on the stove, in the slow cooker or crockpot, or in the Instant Pot, the essential steps are the same.
 All of the individual instructions are listed below in the recipe card.